The Germany booth is typically known for its strudel and beer. What else do you need?

-Similar to past years, there are many repeating items here, but they are all still pretty good choices.
+Similar to past years, there are several repeating items here and many remain good choices.
 If it’s not broke, don’t fix it, right?

-You can’t typically go wrong with the Germany booth, especially if you want something a bit more filling.
+Overall, you can’t typically go wrong with this marketplace, especially if you want something a bit more filling.

 Here’s everything you need to know about the Germany booth, including reviews, photos, and our must-trys.